-Have you experienced a knee injury that resulted in an ACL tear?
+Have you experienced a knee injury that turned out to be an ACL tear?

 What Is An ACL Tear?